Welcome to Alabama

 The International Registration Plan, or IRP, is a reciprocity agreement among the contiguous states of the US, Washington DC, and the provinces of Canada.
 The IRP recognizes the registration of commercial motor vehicles issued by other jurisdictions.
 It allows truckers to operate across state lines without the necessity for obtaining permits in each state they travel.
 The purpose of the IRP Alabama is to simplify the process of collecting and distributing commercial motor carrier registration fees.
 Our purpose is to get you rolling faster by obtaining your legal documents for you.

 Does your vehicle qualify for the International Registration Plan?

-Here’s some basic guidelines, according to the Alabama DMV:
+Here are some basic guidelines to complete IRP in Alabama, according to the local DMV:

 A qualified motor vehicle (also call apportionable vehicle) is a motor vehicle used, designed, or maintained for the transportation of persons or property having:

 - two axles and a gross vehicle weight in excess of 26,000 pounds (11,793.401 kilograms);